“The clearest way into the universe, is through a forest wilderness”

 The training spans over 3 modules.
 You may want to sign up for one or two, or all three.
-As a programme they are offered with a few months in between each, to allow for reflection and integration.
 The aim of the full programme is to provide you with a broad base and sufficient skills, to facilitate your own groups of Nordic Friluft Therapy or Wilderness Therapy.

-Course description Module I In summary, this module provides a basic introduction to Nordic Friluft Therapy.
+Course description Module I This module provides a basic introduction to Nordic Friluft Therapy.
 You will learn about the theoretical foundations and main principles of nature-based therapeutic work.
 We will go through the outdoor practice with a focus on clinical application, with examples, activities and group exercises, allowing for joint discussions.
-Towards the third day we move into the how we can develop and integrate Outdoor Therapy work in our business or clinical work.
-We will have time to explore independent work as well as idea development in groups, with follow-up by the trainers.
-The aim is to support you in developing an idea or plan for how to facilitate and implement Nordic Friluft Therapy, and to present and discussed this matter together.
 Bring your thoughts and questions, they are welcome.

 Module II: Nordic Friluft Therapy – Theory in Practice